-Vitamin D deficiency has been blamed for hair loss.
-Some research suggests that Vitamin D supplementation can reverse hair loss and lead to hair regrowth.
+Vitamin D deficiency has been blamed for hair loss in some cases.
+Research indicates that Vitamin D supplementation can reverse hair fall and lead to hair regrowth in select cases.

 For most such health related problems, there is insufficient evidence that a vitamin D deficiency caused the condition in the first place.
 Nor is there concrete evidence that vitamin D supplementation causes any significant improvements in most such health problems.

 Having said that, there are some conditions (e.g., rickets and other bone problems) where prolonged vitamin D deficiency has been proven to have a strong causative effect, and a number of other conditions where there is some evidence of the importance of a sufficient intake of vitamin D. As is the case with most vitamins and minerals, deficiencies are usually far more dangerous in early childhood than in adulthood.

 There are five types of vitamin D, known simply as D1, D2, D3, D4 and D5.
 Of these five, the two major forms are D2 (ergocalciferol) and D3 (cholecalciferol).
 When doctors talk about vitamin D, they generally mean D2 or D3 or both (collectively referred to as calciferol).
 Direct sunlight exposure is the easiest way to raise one’s vitamin D levels, since the skin synthesizes vitamin D upon exposure to ultraviolet rays (US).

 Numerous food items naturally contain vitamin D, and many are artificially enhanced with the addition of vitamin D in developed countries.
 Both males and females required similar levels of this crucial vitamin.